maptimeBoston/cartographic-design/README.md

 ## Color

-Color is an important component of good map design, and while true mastery of color takes a designer’s eye and experience, there are some general guidelines to follow:
+Color is an important component of good map design, and while true mastery of color takes a designer’s eye and experience, there are some general guidelines to start with:
 - Keep in mind cartographic conventions you’ve seen: blue for water, etc.
 - Avoid red–green color schemes, as a significant population is colorblind and can’t discern these.
 - Think about whether your colors imply relationships, and whether relationships actually exist in what you’re mapping.
 If two things are not related, it may be best to color them with different hues.